5004-SEA-Fa24-Geeng/payroll-gen-yiwenhu789/DesignDocument.md

 > [!IMPORTANT]
 > The value of reflective writing has been highly researched and documented within computer science, from learning new information to showing higher salaries in the workplace.
 For this next part, we encourage you to take time, and truly focus on your retrospective.

 Take time to reflect on how your design has changed.
 Write in *prose* (i.e. do not bullet point your answers - it matters in how our brain processes the information).
 Make sure to include what were some major changes, and why you made them.
 What did you learn from this process?
 What would you do differently next time?
 What was the most challenging part of this process?
 For most students, it will be a paragraph or two.

+The biggest challenge is the implementation of the calculation part for the runPayroll() which takes most of the time to debug.
+I did not realize I had overlooked overtime different payrate until running the given test.
+Another major fix was updating year-to-date earnings using net pay instead of gross pay to ensure accuracy.
+So next time, I should devide such calculation process and come up with tests earilier.